 Get more creative, that’s what!

 - What to do with a camera in winter is the question many photographers seem to ask themselves.
-With the passing of the rutting season in the Royal parks of London, the herds of stag-shooting photographers have retired to the warmth of their computers.
+The autumn is irresistible to most photographers.
+With the passing of the rutting season in the Royal Parks of London, the herds of stag-shooting photographers have retired to the warmth of their computers.
 Which is a pity because photography in winter offers some great opportunities for creativity.

 For instance, with each gust of wind and flurry of leaves the trees are getting ever more naked.
 Look up at the shapes of their bare limbs, who knows what inspiration you may get!
 Nature’s putting on her drab winter coat, but there’s so much texture and pattern in the bark, or in the fallen foliage in ponds and streams.
 The mist and fog is a cloak of mystery that can utterly change a landscape.